 ABOUT THE SPEAKERS:

 SUSAN HAIGH has led Twin Cities Habitat for Humanity as president and CEO since 2005- one of the most successful Habitat affiliates in the United States serving the entire seven county Twin Cities region.
 Susan was appointed by Governor Mark Dayton as the Chair of the Metropolitan Council from 2011-2015.
 She currently serves on the Itasca Project and the Minnesota Advisory Board for The Trust for Public Land.
-Previously, Sue served ten years as a Ramsey County Commissioner and twelve years as Chief Deputy Ramsey County Attorney.
+Previously, Susan served ten years as a Ramsey County Commissioner and twelve years as Chief Deputy Ramsey County Attorney.

 JACOB CORVIDAE is a manager in buildings practice at Rocky Mountain Institute where he works on local, national and global projects to transform homes and schools.
 He’s worked in sustainable community development for eighteen years with a focus on sustainability innovation, program design, community-based solutions, and collaboration building.
-Previously, Jacob was the Executive Director of EcoWorks in Detroit, Michigan that leads efforts in energy and water solutions and was the Co-Founder and President of the Southeast Michigan Regional Energy Office.
+Previously, Jacob was the Executive Director of EcoWorks in Detroit, Michigan, an organization that leads efforts in energy and water solutions and was the Co-Founder and President of the Southeast Michigan Regional Energy Office.